Formula One sponsorship liveries: Lotus (2010–2011)

 Heikki Kovalainen driving the Lotus T127 at the 2010 Bahrain Grand Prix, March 2010.

 Heikki Kovalainen testing the Lotus T128 at the Circuit de Barcelona-Catalunya.

 Lotus (2012–2015)

-Renault was renamed Lotus in 2012, following an agreement with Caterham F1.
-The team was owned by Luxembourg-based venture capital group Genii Capital and named after its branding partner Group Lotus.
-Its livery, introduced back in 2011 with Renault R31, was designed as a tribute to the Team Lotus cars of 1981–1986 and their famous John Player Special liveries.
+Renault, then competing as Lotus Renault GP in 2011, was renamed Lotus F1 Team in 2012 following a dispute on the usage of the Lotus name between Group Lotus (who was allowed to use the "Lotus" name and roundel) and Lotus Racing/Team Lotus founder and team principal Tony Fernandes (who was allowed to only use the "Team Lotus" name and roundel).
+The team was owned by Luxembourg-based venture capital group Genii Capital (who bought a majority stake in Renault) and named after its branding partner Group Lotus.
+Its livery, introduced back in 2011 with the Renault R31, was designed as a tribute to the Team Lotus cars of 1981–1986 and their famous John Player Special liveries.